-3.1 Any person living or working on the island of Ireland who identifies as an artist, having a regular practice that they either earn, or intend to earn, an income from, shall be eligible for membership.
-Artists from all artistic disciplines, including but not limited to visual art, music, media, comedy, performing art, literature, craft, circus, community art, public art, and spectacle; and from all artistic traditions, including but not limited to fine art, applied art, and traditional art, are eligible for membership.
+3.1 Any person living or working on the island of Ireland who identifies as an artist or arts worker, having a regular practice that they either earn, or intend to earn, an income from, shall be eligible for membership.

+Artists or arts workers from all artistic disciplines, including but not limited to visual art, music, media, comedy, performing art, literature, craft, circus, community art, public art, and spectacle; and from all artistic traditions, including but not limited to fine art, applied art, and traditional art, are eligible for membership.